“Don't focus on having a great blog. Focus on producing a blog that's great for your readers.”

 Some of the most popular markets to blog in are:

 - Frugal Living

 If you can start a blog within one of these blog types, there's a high chance it'll have a mix of a wide audience and the opportunity to make money too.

 There's a ton of different platforms out there to design and build websites and blogs on, Wix and Squarespace are just a couple that pop in my head…

 But the platform I recommend you use over and above everything else is WordPress.org.

-WordPress is unbelievably versatile and allows you to create a website which you have complete control over it's functionality.
+WordPress is unbelievably versatile and allows you to create a website that you have complete control over its functionality.

 WordPress is definitely the way to go if you're serious about blogging and want to use your website for business and making money.